rockettheme/docs/Docs/grav/themes/photon/INDEX.md

 * PHP 5.5.9 or higher
 * Grav 1.1.15+

->> NOTE: Gantry v5.4.6+ is required for Interstellar to work correctly.
+>> NOTE: Gantry v5.4.6+ is required for Photon to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website](http://gantry.org).

 Key Features
 -----